wgseligman/docker-jupyter-pyroot/BUILD.md

 had become trickier, as more of the python packages began to require C++11 and other development features.
 So it's probably best that I now have to supervise the container rebuild personally so that I'm aware of any problems during compilation.

+Of course, finish with:

+    git commit -a -m
+    git push origin master